hyperion-rt/hyperion/documentation/source/installation.rst

    fortran_dependencies.rst
    python_dependencies.rst

-For instructions for specific computer clusters, see the :ref:`specific` instead.
+.. note:: For instructions for specific computer clusters, see the :ref:`specific` instead, then proceed to the instructions for installing Hyperion below.

 Hyperion
 ========